longlonglin/longlonglin.github.io/readingpaper.md

 ##  Must Watch Conferences (https://ccfddl.github.io/)
-You can obtain the following conference by the corresponding homepage or DBLP search engine (i.e., https://dblp.uni-trier.de/). <br>
+You can obtain the following conference from the corresponding homepage or DBLP search engine (i.e., https://dblp.uni-trier.de/). <br>

-For GNN/Community/Clustering/PPR, we should pay attention to SIGMOD, VLDB, ICDE, KDD, WWW, NeurIPS, ICLR, ICML, AAAI, and IJCAI. <br>
+We should pay attention to SIGMOD, VLDB, ICDE, KDD, WWW, NeurIPS, ICLR, ICML, AAAI, and IJCAI. <br>